 Desperately needed aid was beginning to reach the war devastated Wahdat refugee camp in Amman yesterday (Wednesday).

-Desperately needed aid was beginning to reach the war devastated Wahdat refugee camp in Amman yesterday (Wednesday).
+Background: Desperately needed aid was beginning to reach the war devastated Wahdat refugee camp in Amman yesterday (Wednesday).
 The camp, once home for seventy-thousand Palestinian refugees, was badly damaged by shell-fire during last months civil war between guerrillas and Jordanian Government forces.

 International aid organisations have begun unloading consignments of blankets in the camp.
 With many of the houses in the area lying in ruins warmth and food are the most urgent requirements.